Everything you wanted to know about hiring wedding musicians, bands and entertainers.

 If there's something specific you'd like to know, send us a message and we'll happily share our knowledge

-Confused by all the different wedding musician costs?
+Confused by all the different wedding entertainer costs?
 This guide will help you understand how musicians work out their fees and help you to budget more effectively.

 No matter your style of wedding, there's a pretty good chance it'll be enhanced with the sound of music.
-Whether it's played by a musician, live wedding band, a (dreaded) iPod or a wedding DJ.
+Whether it's played by an entertainer, live wedding band, a (dreaded) iPod or a wedding DJ.
 Each song will help create your chosen mood.

-If you've never booked a band before, you couldn't be expected to know how much you should pay them or what influences their costs.
+If you've never booked an entertainer before, you couldn't be expected to know how much you should pay them or what influences their costs.
 But not knowing any of them can be even more costly.

 How often have you seen a timeline recommend contacting live wedding bands 12 months out from your wedding as part of your research?
 A lot right.
 Now, are those timelines on non-musician websites?
 I thought so.